piercingimpulse/verduraiOS/README.md

 - Unable to retrive private information (eg private videos, leave comments and like) as missing oAuth2 token
 - Unable to retrive total liked count on video
 - Unable to upload videos (this is is an issue with SLGoogleAuth on iOS).

+#### THANKS TO
+- Will Hutchinson Builds for the base javascript code I've implemented in this tweak.
+I would like to tag you, but I can't find your repo anymore :/